poralix/directadmin-utils/ssl/README.md

 - PATH_TO_KEY     - a full or relative path to a KEY you want to install
 - PATH_TO_CACERT  - a full or relative path to a CACERT you want to install

+# CACERT

+The cacerts file is a collection of trusted certificate authority (CA) certificates.
+They are Intermediate/chain certificates.

 # Author

 Alex S Grebenschikov